 So it’s June and the sun is at its brightest and hottest and you want to go out to a colder place for a vacation.
-But this time around you have a baby and you’re travelling for the first time with him.
+But this time around you have a baby and you’re traveling for the first time with him.
 Questions like what to pack, how many clothes etc fill your mind.

 For longer journeys, say 5 hours and above, I suggest you have a car seat for comfort of both the mother and the baby.

 From constant baby holding in the car, you will get tired for sure and when you have a car seat, it takes half the stress off your hands.

 Plus, when your baby is asleep you can enjoy the car ride with your husband (or whosoever you are going with).

 You haven’t known packing if you haven’t yet traveled with a baby.
 When it comes to clothes, the more you have the less you will feel you have.
 If you’re going for 3 days make sure you pack for at least 7 days for your baby.

 The reason?
 Well, you’ll have to change your baby’s clothes 2-3 times in a longer journey to make him feel comfortable.

 Plus, if you’re going to a colder place, you’ll have to pack things like thermals, leggings, half sweaters, full sweaters, jackets etc. because you don’t know how hot or cold it is going to be at your destination.